rstemmer/musicdb/docs/source/basics/data.rst

 state/:
    This directory is used to provide and maintain a consistent state for the MusicDB WebSocket Server.
-   It is mainly maintained by :mod:`musicdb.lib.cfg.mdbstate`
+   It is mainly maintained by :mod:`musicdb.lib.cfg.mdbstate`.
+   The configuration for the random song selection algorithm (Randy) is also stored there.
+(See :mod:`musicdb.lib.cfg.randy`)

 uploads/:
    The uploads directory contains temporary uploaded data.